 Ceded or Assumed (B/S) 1,000

-To record subsequent revision of the initial reserves ceded per item #10.
+To record subsequent revision of the initial reserves ceded per paragraph 34.j.
 The segregated surplus account is decreased as a result of this downward development to $3,000.
-The following entry is needed per items #6 and #10.
+The following entry is needed per paragraph 34.f. and paragraph 34.j.

 Entry 6A